gdm413229/swwmgz_m/README.md

 ### 1.150 XSB Bullets, replaces Cells, Runes

-The 1.150 caliber eXplosive Super Burst bullets employ an explodium microcharge to be shot with enough energy to reach a relatively high velocity.
+The 1.150 caliber eXplosive Super Burst bullets employ an explodium microcharge to be shot with enough energy to reach a relatively high velocity, allowing their massive bulk to penetrate several targets including walls.
 They are hard to come by, so spawns are scarce, and they won't even pop up in Hammerspace Embiggeners, only on higher tier Fabricators.

+In the world, they may pop up as spare bullets or full mags.
+Each five bullets picked up will be automatically converted to a full mag in your inventory.

+### 1.150 FCB Bullets, replaces Cells, Runes

+The more directly explosive counterpart of the XSB.
+Personally baptized by Hermann E. Ischer himself as "Fat Chode Bombs", these High-Explosive Squash Head rounds will blast through walls on impact, hitting anything standing behind them, and in some cases, tearing down the wall itself too.

+Same spawn conditions as the standard bullets.

 ### Candy Gun (slot 9), replaces BFG9000, Firemace, Bloodscourge (stub)